MicrosoftDocs/sdk-api/sdk-api-src/content/stringapiset/nf-stringapiset-comparestringordinal.md

 ### -param bIgnoreCase [in]

 <b>TRUE</b> if the function is to perform a case-insensitive comparison, using the operating system uppercase table information.
 The application sets this parameter to <b>FALSE</b> if the function is to compare the strings exactly as they are passed in.
+Note that 1 is the only numeric value that can be used to specify a true value for this boolean parameter that does not result an invalid parameter error.
+Boolean values for this parameter work as expected.

 ## -returns